 Comprehensive contact information – obtaining comprehensive contact information will, yes, allow you to maintain contact but think beyond that – it offers geographical data, an opportunity to offer special promotions in birthday months and just better communicate.

 Demographic information – one of the oldest forms of customer data and yet still one of the most meaningful.
 Demographic information will allow you to create customer profiles and personas and target your marketing more specifically to their wants, needs and desires.
 There’s no point promoting a couple retreat for Valentine’s Day if your demographic information reveals that the majority of your customers are single!

 The sheer amount of data on customers today is overwhelming and somewhat daunting but if you break it down into relevant, useful pieces and focus on the most meaningful it can open up and vast range of opportunities to market more effectively to both current and potential customers.

-If you need help shifting through the data to find what’s of most value to your business and your brand, contact the Liquid Creativity team, your local branding specialist.
+If you need help shifting through the data to find what’s of most value to your business and your brand, contact your local branding specialist Liquid Creativity team.